EOFY offer

 Benefits of early planning:

-- Better business performance: Exit preparation improves efficiency and profitability while you're still running the business
+• Better business performance: Exit preparation improves efficiency and profitability while you're still running the business.

-- Reduced stress: Having a plan gives you control over timing and terms
+• Reduced stress: Having a plan gives you control over timing and terms.

-- Business continuity: Proper preparation ensures your business survives after you leave
+• Business continuity: Proper preparation ensures your business survives after you leave.

 Start your exit planning today, regardless of when you plan to leave.
 The improvements you make will benefit both you and your future buyer.
+Speak to your accountant or business advisor about developing your exit strategy, and read the selling a business guide for more detail on the sale process.

 FAQs on business exit strategies

-What are the 4 main exit strategies?
+What are the main exit strategies for a small business?

 When should I start planning my business exit strategy?